-Following the filing of the NYAG Complaint, BPLC and the Company were also named in a putative shareholder securities class action along with certain current and former executives.
-The plaintiffs claim that holders of BPLC American Depository Receipts ("ADRs") suffered damages when the ADRs declined in value as a result of the allegations in the NYAG Complaint.
-The parties have agreed to a settlement of this action for \$27 million, which is subject to final court approval.
+Following the filing of the NYAG Complaint, BPLC and the Company were also named in a putative shareholder securities class action.
+The parties have agreed to a settlement of this action for \$27 million, which has received final court approval.